 First, you should determine whether the proposed research project falls within the realm of research that NSF normally supports.
 If it does, then you will need to identify one or more disciplinary programs related to your research goals.
 One way to get a good overview of NSF is to look at the titles of the Directorates, Divisions, and Programs.

 The NSF Guide to Programs and Directorate and Division web pages provide descriptions of the topic areas supported by NSF disciplinary programs.

-You may also search on keywords in the NSF Award Search tool (https://www.nsf.gov/awardsearch/) to find funded research projects in areas related to your project.
+You may also search on keywords in the NSF Award Search tool to find funded research projects in areas related to your project.
 The results indicate the NSF program(s) supporting those projects.

 If NSF determines that your proposal is more appropriate for a different program than the primary one you selected, the proposal will be reassigned to the appropriate organizational unit.
 NSF will make the final determination of where your proposal will be assigned and considered.
-You can track your proposal's assignment and progress through FastLane.